-When I wrote the first version of this post, we had just heard so-called apologies from Ryan Lochte, Donald Trump, Le’Veon Bell, Brock Turner, newspapers, and several quick-thumbed social media commenters.
+When I wrote the first version of this post several years ago, we had just heard so-called apologies from Ryan Lochte, Donald Trump, Le’Veon Bell, Brock Turner, newspapers, and several quick-thumbed social media commenters.
 Since then, we’ve heard many more.
 They rarely seem complete or sincere.

 To most of us, “I’m sorry” and an excuse isn’t much of an apology.
 It sounds more like: